-You need a solid understanding of not only the financial operations of the business but also of the many Canada Revenue Agency rules and guidelines.
-Make sure you understand CRA regulations for things like quarterly instalment payments, capital gains and expenses, foreign rental properties, and motor vehicle expense deductions.
-Work with the business to create a firm budget plan, and make adjustments as necessary to account for any budget deviations.
+To act as a CFO, you need a solid understanding of not only the financial operations of the business but also the many applicable Canada Revenue Agency (CRA) rules and guidelines regarding quarterly instalment payments, capital gains and expenses, foreign rental properties, and motor vehicle expense deductions.
+You’re responsible to work with the business to create a firm budget plan and make adjustments as necessary.

-Helping a Business Grow
+CFOs Help a Business Grow

-The role of a CFO includes creating and refining a business strategy based on analyses of performance and budget.
-You need to make sure your client is keeping you informed, especially if you’re not working in-house every day.
-Regular meetings with the business proprietors are essential.
-Ask your client key questions to make sure you’re on the same page from day one with regards to business planning and strategy.
+The role of a CFO includes creating and refining a business strategy based on analysis of performance and budget.
+Clients are responsible to keep you informed, and regular meetings are essential to this type of relationship.
+It helps to ask your client key questions to make sure you’re both on the same page from day one with regards to business planning and strategy.

-Keeping Investors Informed
+CFOs Keep Investors Informed